rapidsai/deployment/source/platforms/modal.md

 # Modal

-You can run RAPIDS on [Modal](https://modal.com/), a serverless cloud platform for compute-intensive applications.
+You can run NVIDIA CUDA-X libraries on [Modal](https://modal.com/), a serverless cloud platform for compute-intensive applications.
 Modal provides a simple way to deploy Python code, including GPU-accelerated workloads, without managing infrastructure.
 Remote containers are launched on-demand and shut down automatically when not in use.